infiniteCrank/GoDog-Test-Similarity-Reports/README.md

 - ```-H "Content-Type: multipart/form-data":``` Sets the content type to multipart/form-data to indicate that the request will include file uploads.
 - ```-F "featureFile=@path/to/your/file.feature":``` This part uploads your .feature file.
 Make sure to replace path/to/your/file.feature with the actual path to your feature file on your filesystem.
 - ```-F 'optimizationOptions={"enableNamingChecks":true}':``` This option sets the optimization parameters as JSON.
 You can change ```true``` to ```false``` if you want to disable the naming checks.

+## Force-directed graph Explanation

+### Node and Link Creation:

+ - The graph is built using nodes representing test cases and links showing the similarities between them.
+Nodes and links are created based on the similarity reports (LCS, Cosine, Jaccard).
+ - The strength of each link is derived from the similarity score, influencing its stroke width.

+### Simulation:

+ - A D3 force simulation is created that handles the physics of the graph.
+The nodes are repelled from each other, and links pull connected nodes together, resulting in an organized layout:
+   - Force Link: Keeps nodes connected.
+   - Charge: Adjusts the spacing between nodes.
+   - Center: Centers the graph in the SVG area.

+### Tick Function:

+- The ```ticked``` function updates the positions of nodes and links on each tick of the simulation, ensuring they move fluidly as the forces act upon them.

+### Dragging Functionality:

+ - Allows users to click and drag nodes around in the graph, powered by the D3 drag functionality.